Reading Time: 8 minutes

 Grk is a mysterious, rare grape originating from a small village on the island of Korčula.
 There are only a handful of producers making wine from Grk.
 The wines sell out quickly; producers can run out of stock by the beginning of August each year.

-As a varietal wine, Grk tastes like the Loire’s Muscadet but with a fuller body and tropical fruit flavors that Chardonnay can give.
+As a varietal wine, Grk tastes like Loire’s Muscadet but with a fuller body and tropical fruit flavors that Chardonnay can give.
 All of this is wrapped in a mineral-rich mouthfeel.
-It is a completely unique white wine experience.
+It is a completely unique white wine.

 The variety recently received some international hype last summer: Bono, the lead singer of the band U2, posted an Instagram photo of himself enjoying Croatian white wine; allegedly, he was enjoying a glass of Grk.

 An elegant and complex wine with notes of white flower, sand, and rock at first.
 There are layers of pineapple, peach and fruity freshness underneath the earthiness, but you really have to search for it.
 This is more of a thinking white wine.
 There is a lot going on here.